thobalose/cloudlaunch/README.md

 This is an all new version of Cloudlaunch currently being developed as per [issue #49](https://github.com/galaxyproject/cloudlaunch/issues/49).
 Stay tuned.

+This version is using MongoDB so before installing this app, it is necessary to have a running instance of Mongo with a database.

 ## Install

 Cloudlaunch is based on Python 3.5 and although it may work on older Python